kblomqvist/kblomqvist.github.com/_posts/2013-03-21-creating-beatiful-command-line-interfaces-for-embedded-systems-part1.md

 </pre>

 Although this works very well, I still have missed the word-length commands with possible subcommands and options.
-I would like my boards to be more responsive and I want named arguments as I tend to forget the argument ordering surprisingly often.
+I'd like my boards to be more responsive and I want named arguments as I tend to forget the argument ordering quite often.
-It would also be more convenient for others to operate with the board, if it responds like any command-line program.
+It would also be more convenient for others to operate with the board, if it responded like any command-line program.
 In addition, consider the following command: `a 1 2`.
 What if I only want to change the second argument and leave the first one to be default?
-I cannot do that as I still have to define the first one as well (and remember the default value) to define the second one.
+I cannot do that as I still have to define the first one as well (and remember it's default value) in order to define the second one.
 The named arguments would solve this too.

 Introducing docopt
 ------------------
-It was in PyCon Finland 2012 when
-I heard about [docopt](http://docopt.org/), a CLI description language that generates the required code, created by Vladimir Keleshev.
+It was in PyCon Finland 2012 when I heard about [docopt](http://docopt.org/), a CLI description language that generates the required code, created by Vladimir Keleshev.
 I still remember [people applauding in the YouTube video when they saw docopt in action](http://www.youtube.com/watch?v=pXhcPJK5cMc&feature=player_detailpage#t=417s)
 -- it really was beautiful.
 Unfortunately Mr. Keleshev was unable to give a speech in PyCon Finland 2012, so we watched his earlier speech from YouTube.
-During the session I checked [the docopt's GitHub repository](https://github.com/docopt/docopt.c) and realized that there was a port for C. Since then I have been thinking about using docopt with my embedded systems.
+During the session I checked [the docopt's GitHub repository](https://github.com/docopt/docopt.c) and realized that there was a port for C. Since then I've been thinking about using docopt with my embedded systems.

-In short, using the docopt we can just write our commands as a help message in a man page styled file and then let the docopt generate the *docopt.c* file from this file.
-After then we only have to include the generated *docopt.c* source file in our program and we are ready to use it.
+In short, using docopt we can just write our commands as a help message in a man page styled file and then let docopt generate the *docopt.c* file from this file.
+After that we only have to include the generated *docopt.c* source file in our program and we are ready to use it.
-Here's an example how the man page styled `.docopt` file can look like for an imaginary board that does analog-to-digital conversion
+Here's an example how the man page styled `.docopt` file might look like for an imaginary board that does analog-to-digital conversion

 <pre>